slenane/CV/README.md

   </div>

   <p class="employment-description">
     As the newly appointed Frontend Lead, I oversee a team of 2 junior frontend developers, providing guidance and support as they acclimate to their roles.
-Task planning is a key aspect of my responsibility, ensuring project execution and delivery are aligned with company objectives.
+Task planning is a key aspect of my responsibility, ensuring project execution and delivery are aligned with company objectives. <br>
     On a weekly basis, I provide company PI agents with an overview of changes through release notes, highlighting new features and updates as our application evolves rapidly.
-Additionally, I play a pivotal role in the planning of new features, taking a hands-on approach to shaping the product roadmap.
+Additionally, I play a pivotal role in the planning of new features, taking a hands-on approach to shaping the product roadmap. <br>
     Moreover, I've initiated a new QA project to ensure the functionality of updates, albeit in its early stages.
 Despite these new responsibilities, I remain committed to driving frontend development forward, ensuring our application remains updated and responsive to user needs.
   </p>
 </div>